chirpstack/chirpstack-gateway-os/README.md

 ## Building images

-A Docker based build environment is provided for compiling the images.
+A [Docker Compose](https://docs.docker.com/compose/) based build environment is provided for compiling the images.

+**Note:** Compiling these images require a fair amount of CPU power, RAM and disk space.
+As a reference, the pre-compiled images are built using a 8 x Core i7 machine with 16GB RAM running Manjaro Linux with 200GB reserved for the build environment.

 ### Initial setup